teresabowe/booking-system/README.md

 **Footer Phone Link on Mobile**

-- When clicked on a mobile phone the link suggests to call the number listed
+- When clicked on a mobile phone the link suggests calling the number listed

 Testing procedure:
 1. From the footer click on the phone number

 Expected Result:

-1. When clicked on a mobile phone the link suggests to call the number listed
+1. When clicked on a mobile phone the link suggests calling the number listed

 Actual Result:

-1. When clicked on a mobile phone the link suggests to call the number listed
+1. When clicked on a mobile phone the link suggests calling the number listed

 Pass/Fail: Pass
 Note: This phone link is also available on a desktop.
 While it is possible to disable it there may be some users who wish to call by using a phone app such as Meta WhatsApp or Microsoft Phone Link.
 This has not been tested to date.